-First Roman bread discovered in Switzerland
+Roman bread discovered in Switzerland for the first time

-Archaeologists have found a charred Roman loaf of bread in Windisch, formerly called Vindonissa.
-According to a press release issued by the canton of Aargau on Wednesday, this is a rarity.
+Archaeologists have found the charred remains of bread in the Roman settlement of Vindonissa (currently Windisch).
+According to a press release issued by the canton of Aargau on Wednesday, the find is a rarity.
 It looks like a small flatbread.

 The biscuit-like find had a diameter of ten centimetres and was around three centimetres thick.
 After the excavation, it was examined in the cantonal archaeology restoration laboratory.
 Further scientific analyses in a special laboratory in Vienna will reveal the composition of the bread.